Does Microsoft call about my computer virus infections?

 - Never let someone remotely connect to your computer unless you know the person or are sure they represent the technical support company.
 When giving someone the ability to connect remotely to your computer, that person can easily cause and show false error messages.
 These errors can scare people into thinking there is a serious problem that can only be resolved by paying someone to fix the errors.
 Some scammers may also lock your computer, delete files, encrypt files, or cause other problems that hold your computer hostage until you pay a ransom.

 - Be cautious of any URL (uniform resource locator) given to you over the phone.
 Opening a URL can redirect you to download a file, grab credit card information, steal cookies, change browser settings, or install spyware on your computer.
-Keep in mind that a URL can be entered into the Windows run box, which means you do not have to open a browser such as Internet Explorer.
+Realize that a URL can be entered into the Windows run box, which means you don't have to open a browser.

 - Don't install or download any software from an unknown technical support representative.
 Programs can log your keystrokes to get banking information, spy on you, or open backdoors that allow a person to connect to your computer at any time.

 If you have received one of these calls and live in the United States, make sure you are part of the National Do Not Call Registry.

 If you have installed any software or allowed remote access

 If you've already received one of these calls and installed software or allowed an unknown person to remotely connect to your computer, spyware or other backdoors could be opened.
 You can take the computer to any local repair shop for a diagnostic or create a post on the Computer Hope forum.